nivg1992/docker-engine-events-exporter/README.md

 ## Prometheus alerts ?

-Then you can imagine to configure prometheus alerts based on thoses metrics, for example about OOM events…
+Then you can imagine to configure prometheus alerts based on thoses metrics, for example about containers with bad exit codes:

 ```yaml
   - alert: Container (Swarm) died/is dying with exit code other than 0